-Gross margin consists of net sales less cost of sales (excluding the impact of amortization of developed technology and backlog).
+Gross margin consists of net sales less cost of sales (excluding the impact of amortization of developed technology).
 Cost of sales consists primarily of the materials, assembly and test labor and overhead from operations.
 Our gross margin can fluctuate due to a number of factors, including, but not limited to, the mix of products sold, product support costs, increases to inventory reserves, the sale of previously reserved inventory and business volume which impacts the utilization of our manufacturing capacity.
-Our gross margin, as a percentage of net sales, increased to 43.6% in 2021 from 42.7% in 2020.
-Increased business volume in 2021 allowed us to better leverage our fixed costs helping to improve our gross margin over 2020.
-Other items impacting our gross margin in 2021 and 2020 are discussed below.
+Our gross margin, as a percentage of net sales, increased to 47.2% in 2022 from 43.6% in 2021.
+During 2022 our gross margin improved compared to 2021 due to favorable product mix, increased insourcing of contactor manufacturing and foreign currency fluctuations.

 We compute the majority of our excess and obsolete inventory reserve requirements using inventory usage forecasts.
-During 2021, we recorded net charges to cost of sales of approximately \$7.1 million, for excess and obsolete inventory.
-In 2020, net charges to cost of sales for excess and obsolete inventory were \$6.0 million and we recorded \$3.7 million of inventory related charges related to the decision to end manufacturing of certain of Xcerra's semiconductor test handler products.
-End manufacturing inventory charges related to semiconductor test handler products in 2021 were not significant.

-We believe our reserves for excess and obsolete inventory and lower of cost or net realizable value are adequate to cover known exposures at December 25, 2021.
+During 2022, we recorded net charges to cost of sales of approximately \$7.2 million for excess and obsolete inventory.
+In 2021, net charges to cost of sales for excess and obsolete inventory were \$7.1 million.
+We believe our reserves for excess and obsolete inventory and lower of cost or net realizable value are adequate to cover known exposures at December 31, 2022.
 Reductions in customer forecasts, continued modifications to products, our failure to meet specifications or other customer requirements may result in additional charges to operations that could negatively impact our gross margin in future periods.